Fairfax Injury Lawyer Brien Roche Addresses Corporate Depositions

 Some standard questions that should be asked as part of any such deposition:

-– Everything that the witness did to gather knowledge about the matters.
+– Everything that the witness did to gather knowledge about the issues.

-– Are there any other people who have knowledge of these matters?
+– Are there any other people who have knowledge of these issues?

-– What has been done to make sure that the witness is able to testify as to all of the info known to the entity?
+– What has been done to make sure that the witness is able to testify as to all of the info known to the outfit?

 A Common Problem